Chair in Economics

 Agricultural, Rural and Resource Economics: Farm Household economics, Food, Water and Energy Interactions, Agriculture and Renewable Resources in the wider Economy, Energy Networks and Markets, Access to Energy and Energy Poverty

 Euan Phimister is an agricultural and resource economist.
 He has long standing research interests in the modelling of behaviour within households, including farm household investment and off-farm labour supply, understanding the operation of rural labour markets, and more recently work which links to agriculture, energy and development, such as rural (fuel) poverty, and understanding the interrelationships between food production, access to energy and water in farm households in Sub-Saharan Africa.
-He is currently PI of an interdisplinary project funded by the ESRC on the water, food energy nexus (IPORE).
-He is Co-I on a NERC-DfiiD funded project on building resilience to drought in Ethiopia (BREAD); and PI on a British Acdemy funded project examining the use of existing large scale datasets in Sub-Saharan Africa to broaden the evidence base on how access to credit, water, and energy on impacts on farm household productivity, income, and food security with partners in Ethiopia, Ghana and Uganda.
+He was PI of an interdisplinary project funded by the ESRC on the water, food energy nexus (IPORE).
+He is Co-I on a NERC-DfiD funded project on building resilience to drought in Ethiopia (BREAD); and PI on a British Academy funded project examining the use of existing large scale datasets in Sub-Saharan Africa to broaden the evidence base on how access to credit, water, and energy on impacts on farm household productivity, income, and food security with partners in Ethiopia, Ghana and Uganda.
 He is also currently involved in research considering fiscal policy frameworks in a number of resource rich countries in Sub-Saharan Africa.

 - Further Info

 REF2014 Agriculture sub-panel member.
 External Associated Editor Journal of Agricultural Economics.
 Co-Chair, Technical Advisory Group on Energy and Climate Change Analysis (TAGECCA) Scottish Government.

 Deputy Head of School (Resources & Planning); Co-lead, Energy and Environment Theme, Business Shool; Management Group.